Restriction of Hazardous Substances (RoHS)

 Uzbekistan Extends Lead-In For Hazardous Substances Technical Regulation For Electrotechnical And Radio-Electronic Products To 18 Months

-Uzbekistan has extended the implementation timeline for its RoHS-style technical regulation for electrical and electronic products to 18 months.
-This delay provides manufacturers and importers until February 2027 to align product designs and conformity assessment processes with new hazardous substance restrictions.
+Uzbekistan has extended the implementation timeline for its RoHS-style technical regulation on electrical and electronic products from six to 18 months.
+Companies should utilize this additional lead time to finalize product redesigns and conformity assessment procedures before the February 2027 enforcement deadline.

 lex.uzUzbekistanUzbekistan